panhans/HomeAssistant/rounded/README.md

 ```

 ## Theme
-1. Download the theme and put it in cour config directory:
+1. Download the theme and put it in your config directory:

 ```
 ├── config